sungcheolkim78/dotfiles/README.md

 # dotfiles

-collection of shell setting files such as vimdc, zshrc, bashrc
+collection of shell setting files such as vimrc, zshrc, bashrc